-To be recognized as a graduate of the Leadership APTA Class of 2013 and receive a certificate of completion, each member of the class must actively contribute and participate in the following:
+To be recognized as a graduate of the Leadership APTA Class of 2019 and receive a certificate of completion, each member of the class must actively contribute and participate in the following:

-March 2014 APTA Legislative Conference and related class workshop sessions.
+- March 2019 APTA Legislative Conference and related class workshop sessions.

-Assigned projects with fellow team members, including the team leadership projects.
+- Assigned projects with fellow team members, including the team leadership projects.

-Conference calls, on-line meetings, collaboration sites, and other web-based events.
+- Conference calls, on-line meetings, collaboration sites, and other web-based events.

-Attending the 2018 Annual Meeting will give new class members the opportunity to learn more about APTA, the industry and its members, build their professional network and relationships, bond with fellow classmates, see and hear the deliveries of the graduating class leadership project presentations, and better realize the many learning and professional development opportunities ahead of them for the coming program year through the Leadership APTA program.
+Attending the 2018 Annual Meeting will give new class members the opportunity to learn more about APTA, the industry and its members, build their professional network and relationships, bond with fellow classmates, see and hear the deliveries of the graduating class executive leadership project presentations, and better realize the many learning and professional development opportunities ahead of them for the coming program year through the Leadership APTA program.